Aetna Updated Its Holter Monitor Coverage Policy — Here's What Billing Teams Need to Know in 2026

 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Here's what your billing team should do before the September 26, 2025 effective date.
+Here's what your billing team and practice manager should do before and after the March 14, 2026 effective date.

 #Action Item